iamklager/portfolio_management_tool/README.md

 After wanting to add additional content to my (now deprecated) [Personal Finance Dashboard](https://github.com/iamklager/personal_finance_dashboard), I quickly realized that it would become too crowded.
 Therefore, I split it into two parts.

+The Portfolio Management Tool allows users to track, monitor and analyze their portfolios in one place.
+To do so, the tool makes use of various statistical measures, visualizations, and Yahoo-Finance price data.

 ## How to Run